Createdd/Writing/articles/ContractsInIT.md

 ## Conclusion

 Combining powerful concepts from different areas often result in exponential results.
-It's not different in Law and Tech.
+The same applies in Law and Tech.
 Unifying the stability of jurisdiction with the innovation of programming allows to stay on top of fast developing world.

 ___